what is a layoff

 4. Company Relocation

 In some cases, when a company relocates itself to a new area or region, it may not prefer to afford the added expenses of transferring and relocating the current workforce to the new location.
 Rather, the company may choose to hire a new, local workforce at the new location to where they are shifting.
-In such a case, there may be mass layoffs in order to terminate the tenure of some employees.
+In such a case, there may be mass layoffs to terminate the tenure of some employees.

 5. Outsourcing Employees

 This is one of the factors that leads to staff redundancy.
 These days, rather than hiring full-time employees under the company’s workforce, which often includes a large amount of expenses, many large companies are outsourcing their employees.
 This is usually done by contacting agencies for employees; these agencies have employees on their payroll and provide services to second parties.
-By doing so, the main company can reduce its own workforce and hence layoff employees.
+By doing so, the main company can reduce its workforce and hence lay off employees.
 The rising prevalence of outsourcing and agencies providing such services is one of the common causes of layoffs in today’s professional landscape.

 6. Technological Advancement